-The third term in the semi-relativistic Hamiltonian is a relativistic kinetic correction, the fourth term is the Darwin interaction, which is a relativistic correction that becomes more important close to the nuclei, and the last term is the spin-orbit interaction.
-The spin-orbit interaction is dependent on the effective electrostatic potential experienced by the electrons.
-In the KS system, this corresponds to the effective \ac{KS} scalar potential acting on each electron.
-The spin-orbit interaction can be rearranged as follows,
+The first two terms in the semi-relativistic Hamiltonian are standard non-relativistic ones.
+The third term is a relativistic kinetic correction, and the fourth term is the Darwin interaction, that becomes more important close to the nuclei.
+The last term is the spin-orbit interaction, which depends on the effective electrostatic potential experienced by the electrons.
+In the \ac{KS} system, this corresponds to the effective \ac{KS} scalar potential acting on each electron.